 If you love a good donut or cinnamon roll, you'll appreciate the sweet side of Spain food culture.
 These breakfast dishes offer pastry and cake style treats with sugary, sweet flavors to start your day.

 - Magdalenas are a type of breakfast cake made of flour, eggs, sugar and olive oil spiced with cloves and lemon or orange zest.
 These simple pastries range from light and fluffy, like a sponge cake, to dense and heavy, like pound cake.

-A light, sugary stick-shaped pastry, churros are made by frying dough until it is golden brown and crispy on the outside.
-While churros are still hot they are sprinkled with cinnamon and sugar and served with a rich, chocolate dipping sauce.
+- A light, sugary stick-shaped pastry, churros are made by frying dough until it's golden brown and crispy on the outside.
+While churros are still hot, they're sprinkled with cinnamon and sugar and served with a rich, chocolate dipping sauce.

 Tostadas, Three Ways

 A tostada is a thin slice of grill-toasted bread that is typically accompanied with a variety of toppings.

 - A pan con tamate tostada is topped with fresh, ripe tomatoes, drizzled with extra-virgin olive oil and seasoned with salt and pepper, and sometimes garlic.

 - Tostadas are sometimes layered with meats and cheeses such as queso manchengo, a soft cheese made of sheep's milk, thinly sliced cured ham and sobrasada, which is a kind of spreadable chorizo.
 A tostada with meats and cheeses offers a more filling breakfast option.

 - Tostadas are also consumed simply with a smear of mantequilla, or butter, or sweetened up with fruit jams including orange, strawberry, apricot and quince.

 It's not all about the food at breakfast in Spain.
 Drinks in Spanish food culture are also important, especially in the morning.